 - Davenia Lea hi-res photo (JPG 1.72 MB)

-After she obtain a doctorate in early childhood special education she began her work in higher education, serving as an assistant professor in both special education and early childhood education.
+After she obtained a doctorate in early childhood special education, she began her work in higher education, serving as an assistant professor in both special education and early childhood education.
 She taught classes, advised students, supervised interns, and published.

-In addition, she served as the Dean of the School of Graduate and Professional Studies (SGPS) for one year when she worked to establish governing policies and procedures, developed an online campus, added new graduate programs, and created and established a shared governance and collaboration amongst the academic and support departments across campus.
+In addition, she served as the Dean of the School of Graduate and Professional Studies (SGPS) for one year, where she worked to establish governing policies and procedures, developed an online campus, added new graduate programs, and created and established shared governance and collaboration amongst the academic and support departments across campus.